All babies are different, some will have sprouted a couple of teeth by now and some won't have any yet.

 - Annabel Karmel’s pasta shells with salmon and broccoli

-Every baby is different and this meal planner should only be used as a guide.
+Every baby is different and this baby food meal planner 7 – 9 months should only be used as a guide.
 Always go at your baby’s pace and never force feed them.
 If you’re worried about your baby’s weight or have any questions, ask your health visitor.

 Teaching your baby to chew